 Yes.
 The current schedule allows students to take the same number of credits per year as the previous academic schedule.
 We will work carefully with students who are already declared double majors and are close to graduation.
 For sophomore students just declaring majors, we anticipate they will still have enough time to complete two majors.

-- What arrangements will be made for seniors and juniors facing conflicts in the class schedule that might prevent timely completion of degree requirements?
+- What arrangements can be made for seniors and juniors facing conflicts in the class schedule that might prevent timely completion of degree requirements?

-Since every situation is unique, we will be working individually with seniors who have concerns to ensure that we resolve any conflicts that might prevent them from completing their degree requirements on time.
+Since every situation is unique, we work individually with seniors who have concerns to ensure that we resolve any conflicts that might prevent them from completing their degree requirements on time.
 Juniors also will receive special consideration.
 Students should talk with their adviser immediately if they see an issue.

-- Will all courses for the fall semester also be available online?
+- Will all courses also be available online?
 Will students be able to choose an online option for classes in addition to or instead of in-person classes?

-Not all courses will be available online.
+Not all courses are available online.
 Some courses will only be offered in-person because the curriculum/pedagogy does not lend itself easily to online, such as lab or studio courses.
 The type of delivery for each class will be available in the course schedule during registration.

 - Can students fulfill the lab portion of their courses, such as chemistry, from home?